publiccodenet/about/activities/creating-partnerships/index.md

 # Creating partnerships

-The Foundation for Public Code is a [member-owned association](../member-relations/index.md).
-However, membership might not be possible for all organizations that we want to collaborate with.
+The Foundation for Public Code is actively looking for diverse organizations to collaborate with.
-Collaboration can instead be done through a partnership.

 [See our current partnerships](../../organization/partnerships.md).